kubernetes-sigs/kernel-module-management/CONTRIBUTING.md

 It is recommended to add the tracking Jira/GH-issue if such exist at the end of the commit message.

+### Unit tests

+We use the [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) frameworks for unit tests.

+Create one test file per Go source file in the project.
+For example, if you are working on `source.go`, unit tests should be written in `source_test.go` in the same directory.

+Add one `Describe` section per method or function that you are unit testing:
+- `Describe` names for methods should be `MyType_MyMethod`;
+- `Describe` names for functions should be `MyFunction`.

+Within a `Describe`, use one `If` section per test case.
+If several `If` sections are similar, consider refactoring them in a `DescribeTable` construct with varying inputs.

 ### Kubernetes resources

 - [Contributor License Agreement](https://git.k8s.io/community/CLA.md) Kubernetes projects require that you sign a Contributor License Agreement (CLA) before we can accept your pull requests